michaelheyman/pdx-schedule/README.md

 Executes a GET request to receive data from Node and renders the UI accordingly.

 See `client/README.md` for instructions on how to use and build.

-## Scraper

-Crawls and scrapes the pages to gather schedule and rating data.

-See `scraper/README.md` for instructions on how to use and build.